- I'm interested in a short-term training program, not a college degree. Who should I talk to?

 RACC uses the following definitions for students who enroll in college diploma, certificate or associate degree programs.
 When you complete the application, you will select the one that seems most accurate:

-- Early Admissions: high school students who are academically ready for college and want to take college course work during their junior and/or senior year.
+- Early Admission: high school students who are academically ready for college and want to take college course work while they are still in high school.

 How much is the application fee?